 The situation is different where several insurers cover one or more insurable interests but they each take on different risks.
 For example, a large building may have total damage cover of £50M, but this cover may be split between three insurers.
 One insurer may insure the building for damage from £0 - £10M, and the second from £10M - £25M, and the third for damage of £25M. - £50M.

 This is referred to as ‘layered’ insurance.
-As each insurer covers a different risk, the *de minimis *limits may be applied to the premium covering each of the three separate risks, (that is, the premium relating to each layer).
+As each insurer covers a different risk, the de minimis limits may be applied to the premium covering each of the three separate risks, (that is, the premium relating to each layer).

 Example of ‘layered’ cover - total cover £50M: